-(iii) Impairment of financial assets
+iii) Impairment of financial assets

 The Company recognizes a loss allowance for expected credit losses on financial assets that are measured at amortized cost.
 At each reporting date, the loss allowance for the financial asset is measured at an amount equal to the lifetime expected credit losses if the credit risk on the financial asset has increased significantly since initial recognition.
 If at the reporting date, the financial asset has not increased significantly since initial recognition, the loss allowance is measured for the financial asset at an amount equal to the twelve month expected credit losses.
 For amounts receivable the Company applies the simplified approach to providing for expected credit losses, which allows the use of a lifetime expected loss provision.
 Impairment losses on financial assets carried at amortized cost are reversed in subsequent periods if the amount of the loss decreases and the decreases can be objectively related to an event occurring after the impairment was recognized.
-Given the nature and balances of the Company's amounts receivables, the Company has no material loss allowance as at February 29, 2024 and February 28, 2023.